 Kérastase Specifique Bain Divalent Shampoo

-If you’re seemingly always fighting roots that start clean but end up greasy within hours, you need a salon-approved product that supports your hair needs.
-Kérastase’s Specifique Bain Divalent is a balancing shampoo for oily roots and sensitized lengths.
-It helps to purify the scalp and nourish the lengths without weighing them down for hair that feels soft and shiny.
+If you’re dealing with hair that goes from clean to greasy within hours, you need a salon-approved product that supports your hair needs.
+Kérastase’s Specifique Bain Divalent is a balancing shampoo for oily roots and sensitized lengths that helps to purify and soothe the scalp.

 Kérastase Specifique Bain Divalent Shampoo, $33.00 MSRP

 If you’re been going heavy on dry shampoo and hairspray lately, you’ll want a clarifying shampoo that can help you start from scratch without affecting your color.
 Pureology’s Purify Shampoo is a sulfate-free formula that removes build-up and clarifies without stripping color.